petukhovv/bytecode-to-source-mapper/README.md

 At the output, the program creates a file `bytecode_to_source_map.json` in the repo folder (or parent directory of `classesDirectory` or `sourcesDirectory` if you use single mode).

+Also the program appends `lineNumbers` (map of methods to line numbers in source files) to map file.

 Map file example:
 ```
 {